Skip to main content

 Frequently Asked Questions

-Is notarization legally required for all property transfer deeds?
+Why is notarization required for a property transfer deed?

-Can a property transfer deed be notarized via Remote Online Notarization (RON)?
+Can a property transfer deed be notarized remotely (RON)?

 Are you a notary?